-As of 2019, about 12% of Malavsians aged 25-29 had received a bachelor's or higher degree at one of Malavsia's 74 public and private universities or one of its 521 colleges.
+As of 2019, about 12% of Malaysians aged 25-29 had received a bachelor's or higher degree at one of Malaysia's 74 public and private universities or one of its 590 colleges.
 Of note.
-61% Malavsia's of universitv students are female.
-The primarv languages of instruction in post-secondary institutions are Malay and English.
+Malavsia's 61% ٥f university students female The primary languages of instruction in post-secondary institutions are Malay and English.